 Feature SharePoint List SharePoint Folder (Document Library)

-Supports Patch() ✅ Yes ❌ No
+Supports Patch() ✅ Yes ✅ Yes (for custom columns) / ❌ No (for Name & Folder path)

 File Management ❌ No files, only data ❌ Limited (No move/rename/delete)